mateusz28011/photography-client/README.md

 ## General Info

 This is my second project in react, tailwindcss and framer motion, additionally I started using redux and react hook form.\
-This project also includes API created with Django Rest Framework which you can find [here](https://github.com/mateusz28011/photography-api).
+For more informations about project visit repo of api [here](https://github.com/mateusz28011/photography-api).

 ## Technologies